Trans-Caspian railway: Revolution and Civil War

-The railway was the most important means of communication in the area, and the workers on the railway became key activists during the Russian revolution.
-It was thirty five railway workers who founded the Tashkent Soviet on 2 March 1917.
+The railway was the most important means of communication in the area, and workers on the railway became key activists during the Russian revolution.
+It was thirty-five railway workers who founded the Tashkent Soviet on 2 March 1917.
 They decreed that the administration of the railway should be transferred away from Ashkhabad and sent Commissar Frolov to that city, a move that proved unpopular.
-In turn railway workers along the western end of the railway initiated a break away from the Bolshevik oriented Tashkent, setting up the Ashkhabad Executive Committee on 14 July 1918.
+In turn, railway workers along the western end of the railway initiated a break away from Bolshevik-oriented Tashkent, setting up the Ashkhabad Executive Committee on 14 July 1918.

-Both railway and workers also played an important role in the Russian Civil War.
+Both railway and workers played an important role in the Russian Civil War.
 Troops of the British Indian Army participated in some of the battles along the railway line.
 Tashkent was an important bastion for the Red Army.

 Under the Soviet Union

-During the Soviet period and beyond, the railway was administrated from Tashkent.
+During the Soviet period and beyond, the railway was administered from Tashkent.

 Route

 The railway starts at the eastern shore of the Caspian Sea at Turkmenbashi (Krasnovodsk) and heads southeast, along the edge of the Karakum Desert.
 The important junction on the route and locomotive repair depot is located in Bereket city (formerly Gazandjyk) some 340 km to the east.
 Also at this point the Trans-Caspian railway intersects the newly constructed North-South Transnational Railway which connects Russia, Kazakhstan, Turkmenistan, Iran and ends at Persian Gulf.
 After Bereket, the route runs parallel to the Karakum Canal.
-It passes through Ashgabat (Ashkhabad) and continues southeast, hugging the foothills of the Kopet Dagh mountains, and passing through Tedzhen.
-At Tedzhen, a modern railway link branches off, heading to the Iranian border at Serakhs, and thence to Mashhad in Iran.
-From Tedzhen, the Trans-Caspian heads northeast, through Mary (Merv), where a branch line built in the 1890s leads to the Afghan border at Gushgy, and the main line carries on to Turkmenabat (Chärjew).
+It passes through Ashgabat (Ashkhabad) and continues southeast, hugging the foothills of the Kopet Dagh mountains, and passing through Tejen.
+At Tejen, a modern railway link branches off, heading to the Iranian border at Serakhs, and thence to Mashhad in Iran.
+From Tejen, the Trans-Caspian heads northeast, through Mary (Merv), where a branch line built in the 1890s leads to the Afghan border at Gushgy, and the main line carries on to Turkmenabat (Chärjew).
 From there, a branch built in the Soviet period connects northwestward to Urganch and on to Kazakhstan and Russia.

 The main line continues from Turkmenabat through Bukhoro (where a branch line built in 1910 leads to Termez and Dushanbe) and then carries on to Samarqand.
 At Sirdaryo, where it crosses the Syr Darya river, a branch runs east into the fertile Fergana Valley.
 From there, the railway continues to Tashkent.
 There another northwest bound line runs to Kazakhstan, which branches at Arys forming the Turkestan-Siberia Railway to Novosibirsk.